Skip to content

 • David Gilmour – Pink Floyd lead guitarist

-Slash helped make the Les Paul one of the most iconic rock guitars of all time.
+Slash helped make the Les Paul a symbol of rock guitar.

 Some well-known Les Paul players include: